 Have you ever been in a meeting where everyone seemed to have their own discrete and sometimes competing purpose?

 As a professional leader, it’s your job to insure everyone fully understands the purpose of the meeting.
 Professional leaders always have a vision of success.
 More concretely, they can visualize what the meeting will produce or deliver.
 Steven Covey used the expression “Start with the End in Mind.”
-We prefer the concept of knowing what DONE looks like.
+We prefer the expression of knowing what DONE looks like.